anatolimacarovclimate/coursera-wearabledata/codebook.md

 Thus the data files in the "Inertial Signals" folders were ignored.

-##Description of the variables in the tidy_activity_mean.txt file
+##Description of the variables in the [tidy_activity_mean.txt](tidy_activity_mean.txt) file

-General description of the tidy data frame: mean.df
+A general description of the tidy data frame 'mean.df' follows here with code examples.

 ####Dimensions
 The dimensions of the tidy data frame is 180 rows and 89 columns.